mydatamyconsent/dotnet-sdk/docs/DataProcessingAgreementsApi.md

 <a name="createdataprocessingagreement"></a>
 # **CreateDataProcessingAgreement**
-> DataProcessingAgreementDto CreateDataProcessingAgreement (CreateDataProcessingAgreementRequestModel createDataProcessingAgreementRequestModel = null)
+> DataProcessingAgreementDto CreateDataProcessingAgreement (CreateDataProcessingAgreementRequestModel? createDataProcessingAgreementRequestModel = null)

 Create a data processing agreement.